szkrd/little-angular-book/README.md

 1. `npm install`
 2. `npm run build` = converts all the markdowns in the _book_ directory, output is _docs_
-3. `npm run dev` = listens and rebuilds everything on change, serves it at http://localhost:5000
+3. `npm run dev` = listens and rebuilds everything on change, serves it at http://localhost:5000 (on firefox serving static files on http takes ages to load)
 4. `npm run format` = uses [prettier](https://prettier.io/) to reformat the code in _src_